-Each Option has been developed in three stages to highlight how construction could be staged if required.
+Each option has been developed for capacity to be done in three stages.

-A summary of the options and staged improvements are listed in Table 16 below & staged layout plans are listed on the following pages.
+A summary of the options and the staged improvements are listed in Table 17 and the PFAC future option layout plans listed on the following pages.

-Table 17 Key improvements by Facility Option and Stages
+Table 17: Key improvements by Facility Option and Stages

 Option Stage 1 Stage 2 Stage 3 Option 1 All development staying within existing PFAC site fence lines.
-Enclose entry and exit foyer to weatherproof and improve amenity Demolish brick lifeguard station to open up view lines and entrance/exit Demolish 50 metre pool view mound to the east of the pool and develop new enlarged low maintenance spectator terrace and shade area Relocate and improve half court hard stand area to the north of the 50 metre pool Construct new café/kiosk and reception building including new kitchen and dry lounge area plus exterior lounge area.
+Enclose entry and exit foyer to weatherproof and improve amenity.
+Demolish brick lifeguard station to open view lines and entrance/exit.
+Demolish 50 metre pool view mound to the east of the pool and develop new enlarged low maintenance spectator terrace and shade area.
+Relocate and improve half court hard stand area to the north of the 50-metre pool.
+Construct new café/kiosk and reception building including new kitchen and dry lounge area plus exterior lounge area.
 Upgrade and refit out male and female amenities and change areas.
 Construct new changing places and family change areas.
 Develop new sunshade verandah on eastern side of building.
-Decommission old toddler's pool and re-build Develop new splash pad and water play area with expanded plant room area Develop new BBQ area and landscape.
-Construct new multi-use community room and storage.
-Decommission existing 50 metre pool and construct new 8 lane 50 metre pool with dividable pop up swim wall and access ramp.
+Decommission old toddler's pool and re-build.
+Develop new splash pad and water play area with expanded plant room area.
+Develop new dry playground.
+Develop new BBQ area and landscape.
+Construct new multi-use community room and Decommission existing 50 metre pool and construct new 8 lane 50 metre pool with dividable pop-up swim wall and access ramp.
 Decommission existing 50 metre pool plant and replace with new plant.
-Develop new water slide/upgrade or replace existing water slide (subject the condition review).
-Option 2 Development areas being expanded to include parkland located east and north of the PFAC site Enclose entry and exit foyer to weatherproof and improve amenity Demolish brick lifeguard station to open up view lines and entrance/exit Demolish 50 metre pool view mound to the east of the pool and develop new enlarged low maintenance spectator terrace and shade area Relocate and improve half court hard stand area to the north of the 50 metre pool Construct new café/kiosk and reception building including new kitchen and dry lounge area plus exterior lounge area.
+Develop new water slide/upgrade or replace existing water slide (subject to condition review).
+Option 2 Development areas being expanded to include parkland located east and north of the PFAC site Enclose entry and exit foyer to weatherproof and improve amenity.
+Demolish brick lifeguard station to open view lines and entrance/exit.
+Demolish 50 metre pool view mound to the east of the pool and develop new enlarged low maintenance spectator terrace and shade area.
+Relocate and improve half court hard stand area to the north of the 50-metre pool. storage.
+Construct new café/kiosk and reception building including new kitchen and dry lounge area plus exterior lounge area.
 Upgrade and refit out male and female amenities and change areas.
 Construct new changing places and family change areas.
 Develop new sunshade verandah on eastern side of building.
-Decommission old toddler's pool and re-build Develop new splash pad, waterslides and water play area with expanded plant room area Develop new BBQ area and landscape.
-Construct new multi-use Decommission existing 50 metre pool and construct new 8 lane 50 metre pool with dividable pop up swim wall and access ramp.
+Decommission old toddler's pool and re-build.
+Develop new splash pad, waterslides, and water play area with expanded plant room area.
+Develop new dry playground.
+Develop new BBQ area and landscape.
+Construct new multi-use community room & storage.
+Decommission existing 50 metre pool and construct new 8 lane 50 metre pool with dividable pop-up swim wall and access ramp.
 Decommission existing 50 metre pool plant and replace with new plant.
 Option 3 Development areas being expanded to include parkland located east & north of the PFAC site & including a new outdoor program pool.
-Same as Option 2 community room & storage.
-Same as Option 2 with the exception of the development of a new program/learn to swim pool Same as Option 2
+Same as Option 2 Same as Option 2 except for the development of a new program/learn to swim pool.
+Same as Option 2

-PFAC Option 1 Future Masterplan
+PFAC Future Master Plan Option 1

-PFAC Future Masterplan Option 2
+PFAC Future Master Plan Option 2

-PFAC Future Masterplan Option 3
+PFAC Future Master Plan Option 3